kigero/dyson-vacuum-adapters/Readme.md

 # Known Issues

 The biggest issue is the button on the dc8 connector, it's hard to get the button to work properly - so it's a work in progress.
-I've found that friction tends to keep the adapter in the vacuum well enough for our use, but eventually a better solution needs to be found.
+I've found that friction tends to keep the adapter in the vacuum well enough for our use so I tend to just rip it off if it gives me problems, but eventually a better solution needs to be found.

 It does tend to snap if it gets twisted too hard, so it is a bit delicate.
 I have had it snap inside the vacuum a few times, but a pair of pliers gets things out easily.